rkotze/rkotze.github.io/_posts/2018-04-15-cross-cutting-reactjs.md

 }
 ```

-Read my post on [understanding how higher-order components](/coding/understanding-higher-order-components) to learn more.
+To find out more read my post on [understanding how higher-order components](/coding/understanding-higher-order-components).

 What do HOC solve?

 - Importantly they provided a way to reuse code when using ES6 classes.
 - No longer have method name clashing if two HOC implement the same one.
-- It is easy to make small reusable units of code supporting single responsibility.
+- It is easy to make small reusable units of code supporting single responsibility principle.
 - Have multiple HOC applied to one component, using a compose function for better readability.

-You can start to see similarities between _mixins_ and _HOC_ including mixins downsides:
+You can start to see similarities downsides between _mixins_ and _HOC_:

 - There is still an indirection issue, however, not about which HOC is changing the state but which one is providing a certain prop.
-- It is possible two HOC could be using the same prop meaning there is still a naming collision issue.
+- It is possible two HOC could be using the same prop meaning one would overwrite the other silently.

 Higher-order components come with new problems:

 - Boiler plate code like setting the `displayName` with the HOC function name e.g. (`withHOC(Component)`) to help with debugging.
 - Ensure all relevant props are passed through to the component.
 - Hoist static methods from the wrapped component.
+- It is easy to compose several HOCs together and then this creates a deeply nested tree making it difficult to debug.

 ## Render Props